 The other major component of the curriculum is writing and rhetoric instruction.
-Featuring frequent short writing exercises about topical legal subjects, and written feedback, the writing and rhetoric course enables students to write about legal issues more accurately, concisely, grammatically, and persuasively, in the rhetorical modes appropriate to legal practice.
+Featuring frequent short writing exercises about topical legal subjects and written feedback, the writing and rhetoric course enables students to write about legal issues more accurately, concisely, grammatically, and persuasively, in the rhetorical modes appropriate to legal practice.
 Extra emphasis is placed on the writing process as it is taught in U.S. schools, from outlining to paragraph development and longer essays.
 Writing and rhetoric courses are taught by the school’s ESL specialist and include speaking and writing diagnostic assessments.

-A required emphasis on vocabulary overlays both the writing and reading and discussion courses.
-Students are challenged to master essential legal terminology and a Word List developed by one of the Legal English and Foundations professor of the 475 advanced English words especially common in first-year legal academic reading materials.
+A required emphasis on vocabulary overlays all courses.
+Students are challenged to master essential legal terminology and a Word List developed by one of the former Legal English and Foundations professor of the 475 advanced English words especially common in first-year legal academic reading materials.

 Classes will be held on the Chicago Campus at the School of Law, taking full advantage of the amazing downtown lakefront location of the Law School’s Chicago campus.
 Easy access to the city’s many beaches gives students a great opportunity to enjoy the season.
 LEAF also includes a number of free trips guided by JD students, such as a Chicago River Boat Tour and guided tours of the Art Institute, Federal Reserve Bank, and Seventh Circuit Court of Appeals.
 Summer is a great time to explore all of the many activities the city has to offer.

-The last day to withdraw from the program with a full tuition refund is April 30th.
-After April 30th, the program fee is non-refundable.
+The last day to withdraw from the program with a partial refund of $3000 is May 1st.
+After May 1st, the program tuition is non-refundable.

 For more information or questions, please e-mail: International.Programs@law.northwestern.edu.